hallba/Z3Tutorials/README.md

 If you're not familiar with Sudoku, you start a 9x9 square grid.
 Initially some numbers are filled in but most are left blank.
 The game is to fill in the remaining blank spaces with numbers between 1 and
 9. The constraint is that in each row, column, and 3x3 quadrant every number must only appear once.
 There should only be a single solution for a Sudoko solver.
+We will start with the integer version- sudoku.fsx

 First we create a 2D array of integer expressions and name them x-A-B where A and B are their indices in the grid (*mk_grid*), and then read in an example puzzle taken from the Guardian (*init_grid*).
 Note